Victor Lagye: Life

 In 1861 the Belgian state made a deal with the management (de Kerkfabriek) of the St Bavo's Cathedral in Ghent.
 Pursuant to the deal the Kerkfabriek sold the Adam and Eve of the Ghent Altarpiece of Jan and Hubert van Eyck to the Royal Museums of Fine Arts of Belgium and in return, the Kerkfabriek received: (1) 50,000 Belgian Francs for the glass windows in the cathedral choir; (2) the copies of the side panels painted by Michiel Coxie in the 16th century, and (3) a state stipend to pay a painter to produce copies of Adam and Eve tailored to the good taste and customs of the time.
 Victor Lagye received the commission to paint the 'decent' versions of Adam and Eve.
 He made copies with Adam and Eve no longer nude as in the original, but with clothes.
 He commenced his work on these panels in 1861 and completed them the next year.
+The panels were attached to the Ghent Altarpiece in the St Bavo's Cathedral.
+In 1921 the panels were detached again and replaced by the originals which had returned from Germany after the First World War.
+Lagye's panels are still hung elsewhere in the St Bavo's Cathedral.

+Around 1890, the city of Antwerp commissioned Lagye with the decoration of the wedding hall in the City Hall.
+Lagye created a cycle of six frescos depicting the history of marriage in Belgium regions: one Old Roman, a Christian, a barbarian, a Medieval, a royal wedding and a republican wedding.

+Victor Lagye played a role in launching the international career of Lawrence Alma-Tadema when he introduced Lawrence Alma-Tadema to the Flemish art dealer Gambart who was active in London.
+He gave Gambart's coachman the wrong address so that Gambart visited Lawrence Alma-Tadema's studio and impressed by the work he saw there Gambart agreed to represent Lawrence Alma-Tadema.

+Lagye became a professor at the Higher Institute of Fine Arts in Antwerp in 1871 and was promoted to the director of that institution in 1895.
+His pupils included Albrecht De Vriendt.

+Lagye won during his career several distinctions: a Medal at the Centennial Exposition in Philadelphia of 1876, Chevalier of the Order of Leopold and a gold medal at the salon in Brussels in 1860.

-Lagye died on 1 September 1896 in Antwerp.
+Lagye died on 2 September 1896 in Antwerp.